Serve with Belleville AmeriCorps

 AmeriCorps members enrolled in an AmeriCorps program are eligible for forbearance for most federally-backed student loans.
 For other types of student loans, ask your loan holder if your AmeriCorps service qualifies you for a deferment or forbearance.

 Full-time AmeriCorps members are eligible for health insurance.
 Eligibility is dependent upon whether or not a member has health care coverage at the time of enrollment, or if enrollment in the program will cause the member to lose their current coverage.
 Coverage is also provided if a full-time member loses coverage during the term of service through no deliberate act of his or her own.
 Full-time members covered by Medicaid may not waive coverage of the AmeriCorps plan.
 A member is not eligible if they are covered on someone else’s policy.
 Please see the program director for more information.

 Child Care Assistance

 To qualify, the following criteria must be met:

-- Member must be full time,
+- Member must be a full-time AmeriCorps member,

 - Reside with and be a parent or guardian of a child under the age of 13,